MohammadrezaFarahmand/Gallery/README.md

 The page will reload if you mke
 You will also see any li nt errors in the co
 ### `np
-Launches the test runner in the interactiv
+Launches the test runner in the interacti
 See the section about [runnng tess](https://f acbook.gtb.i/cete-rea-appdocs/running-tts) for more information.
 ### `npm run b
 Builds the app for production to the `buld` fo